wp-plugins/marctv-reply-button/readme.txt

 Because needed a simple plugin to do this job and decided to do it on my own.

 == Changelog ==

+= 1.7.1 =
+* Fixed stupid bug for comments with no replies.

 = 1.7 =
 * Response form now appears bellow clicked comment.
 Finally.